Our focus this article defines differences between various Lactation-related training certifications, starting with the 'IBCLC'.

-We have all heard the horror stories of crying, inconsolable babies, cracked bleeding nipples and a fading milk supply.
-Many women assume that they need to wean without ever seeking any help, or worse the help they find is inadequate to assess their problem, leaving them still struggling and feeling hopeless.
+You may have heard stories about crying, inconsolable babies, cracked bleeding nipples and/or a fading milk supply.
+A woman may assume she must wean without ever seeking any help.
+Or, the help she finds is inadequate to properly assess her specific problem, leaving her continuing to struggle, feeling hopeless about breastfeeding.

+For many mothers, breastfeeding does go smoothly - especially after a natural birth.
+However, because of medical interventions during your labor & birth experience, or baby's position in birth or pressures on baby during labor, or - just the fact you may be the only one in your group of friends or family to breastfeed, some women have trouble nursing in the beginning.
+An International Board Certified Lactation Consultant (IBCLC) is extensively trained to help moms & babies in both medical or common breastfeeding situations.
 Moms ask who they can turn to with such a confusing array of “breastfeeding specialists” out there.
-At Natural Beginnings, we have four board certified IBCLCs with a combined 50 years of experience.
-We provide a full range of breastfeeding services and classes to our new parents.
+At Natural Beginnings, we have three board certified IBCLCs with a combined 50 years of experience.
+We provide a full range of Breastfeeding Services and Prenatal Classes to our new parents.
 We also have someone available 7 days a week, nights and weekends.
-Sharon and Linda provide Office visits Monday through Friday by appointment only.
-All of our consultants are in private practice, and do Home Visits; we are the only IBCLC practice with four board certified consultants who will do Home Visits in Dallas and the surrounding areas.
-Diana, one of our Consultants is bi-lingual in both Spanish and English.
-She also provides a Concierge service to observe several feedings over a 4 to 6 hour period.
-Sharon, in addition to being a skilled Lactation Consultant with over two decades experience, carries a full array of breast pumps for sale or rental plus breastfeeding equipment and supplies for mothers.
-Cleo is available 7 days a week for Home Visits and will travel to most of the surrounding counties especially Collin County.
-All of our Consultants believe client comfort comes first.
+Sharon provides Office visits Monday through Friday by appointment only.
+All consultants are in private practice, and do Home Visits; Diana, one of our Consultants is bi-lingual in both Spanish and English.
+She also provides a Concierge service to observe several feedings over a 4 to 6 hour period and rents Breast Pumps and Baby Scales.
+Sharon, in addition to being a skilled Lactation Consultant with over two decades experience, carries a full array of Medela equipment: both breast pumps and scales for rental plus breastfeeding equipment and supplies for mothers.
+Cleo is expert in guiding moms through those complex lactation issues.
+She is available 5 days a week for Home Visits and will travels around Dallas and to most of the area surrounding Collin County.
+All of our Consultants believe that 'client comfort' comes first and we want to help you achieve your own breastfeeding goals.

 WHAT ARE THE OTHER OPTIONS OUT THERE?